 Fregata vs Frigate

-Fregata is built on the open-source Frigate NVR.
+Fregata is built on the excellent open-source Frigate NVR.
 The short pitch: Frigate is the Python core; Fregata is a native macOS shell around it that swaps in Apple-native acceleration.

 In one sentence